 Street Theater in a Society of Conflict – A slideshow lecture with stories and anecdotes from artists who have responded to conflict and violence by using the tapestry of the street as a means for inspiring aesthetics and ethics through street theater.

 The Bi Cultural Road Show has its roots interwoven in the mutual histories of admiration between Nemcatacoa Teatro and The Carpetbag Brigade.
 In 2005 The Carpetbag Brigade was touring Colombia and presenting their work at the Al Aire Puro Festival hosted by Teatro Taller de Colombia.
-Each company specialized in acrobatic stiltwalking and street theater spectacle.
-Upon seeing each other’s works there was an immediate bond.
-Five years later Nemcatacoa Teatro Director, Nicolas Cifuentes and actress Alicia Gerstein attended a Stiltasana trainining intensive in California with Carpetbag Brigade Director, Jay Ruby.
-The idea was birthed at the conclusion of the seminar to create a collaboration together in which the two companies would visit each other and exchange techniques and build a performance.
+Both companies specialize in acrobatic stiltwalking and street theater spectacle.
+The idea was birthed in 2010 to create a collaboration together in which the two companies would visit each other and exchange techniques and build a performance.
 In 2011, The Carpetbag Brigade traveled to Colombia to present their performance “Callings” in a tour hosted by Teatro Taller de Colombia and supported by the US Embassy.
 Before the tour began the two companies met for three weeks in Carmen de Viboral, Colombia where they exchanged their vocabularies of acrobatic stilts and physical theater.
 In 2012 they were invited to present a work in progress on their collaboration “Dios de la Adrenalina” at the XIII Iberoamericano Festival in Bogota, Colombia.
 Following the success of that presentation The Carpetbag Brigade organized five arts organizations in three states to submit a consortium grant for the Southern Exposure program of the Mid Atlantic Arts Foundation which has enabled Nemcatacoa Teatro and their musical colleagues Hojarasca to travel to the USA.